 Because of their hardiness, it is very easy to care for the Arrow crabs.
 The only problem you can have is the tank size.

 Being somewhat large for a saltwater crab, the Arrow crabs require a substantial amount of space in the aquarium.
-Nano reef tanks are out of question.
+Nano reef tanks are out of the question.
 They will be like an elephant in a china shop there.
 Arrow crabs need at least a 20-gallon (80-liter) tank per individual.

-If you are planning to keep two of them, potentially a 50-gallon (200 liter) tank might do for two of them, provided they are not both male, as males will fight to the death.
+If you are planning to keep two of them, potentially a 50-gallon (200 liters) tank might do for two of them, provided they are not both male, as males will fight to the death.

 While Arrow crabs do not need any additional supplements to survive in captivity, you should take care to ensure that tank water remains at a warm temperature – between 72 to 82 F (22 to 28 C) with around 75 to 79 F (24 – 27C) being optimal.

-The concentration of calcium, the PH and the alkalinity of the aquarium’s water must be maintained at acceptable levels as well.
+The concentration of calcium, the PH, and the alkalinity of the aquarium’s water must be maintained at acceptable levels as well.
 For example, keep calcium concentration in the range of 400 to 450 ppm is optimal, but it can be a bit lower or higher.
 The pH should be kept around 8.1 to 8.4 and alkalinity should be kept in the range of 7 to 12 dKH, although these often go a little higher or lower.

 Your tank should have plenty of rocks and caves for your crab to hide in.
 This is crucial for their well-being.